 '''

 nslookup

 Default Server: host1.corp.com

 Address: 127.0.0.1

 server localhost

 Default Server: localhost.corp.com

 Address: 127.0.0.1

 set timeout=45

 set retry=2

-target host.target domain.
+target_host.target_domain.

 '''

-If the nslookup command: And the database serial number is: Action: Succeeds \rightarrow STOP.
+If the nslookup command: And the database serial number is: Action: Succeeds $\rightarrow$ STOP.
 The server is working.
 Either the last server cannot communicate with this server or this server just started working.
 Succeeds Older or same STOP.
-The server is broken or you made an error.
-Check all steps up to this point.
+The server is malfunctioning or you made an error.
+Verify all steps up to this point.

 If the nslookup command: And the database serial number is: Action: Succeeds Newer Log out of the master server.
-Get the previous slave server's worksheet and go to step 8 in Section 16.7.
-Fails \rightarrow Restart the current master server by using the /sbin/init.d/named restart command.
+Get the previous slave server's worksheet and go to step 8 in Section 17.7.
+Fails $\rightarrow$ Restart the current master server by using the /sbin/init.d/named restart command.
 Then reenter the nslookup command.